digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ### **9.5** Termination

-If there is material breach by Norway Post, the User can terminate the contractual relationship that the User has with Norway Post under these Terms with immediate effect by providing written notice to Norway Post.
+If there is material breach by Posten Bring, the User can terminate the contractual relationship that the User has with Posten Bring under these Terms with immediate effect by providing written notice to Posten Bring.
 Point 15, second paragraph applies for the implementation of such termination to the extent appropriate.